liangxianzhe/floating-input.nvim/README.md

 ## Why

-You use Telescope or Fzf-Lua to get a nice `vim.ui.select`, and want a nice `vim.ui.input` too?
+You use Telescope or Fzf-Lua to get a nice `vim.ui.select`, and want a nice `vim.ui.input` (e.g. handling LSP rename) too?

 [Dressing](https://github.com/stevearc/dressing.nvim) works, but most of its code deals with `vim.ui.select`, which seems slightly overkill here.